nextcloud/files_pdfviewer/README.md

 ## 🏗 Development setup

 1. ☁ Clone this app into the `apps` folder of your Nextcloud: `git clone https://github.com/nextcloud/files_pdfviewer.git`
+1. ☁ Clone the viewer app into the `apps` folder of your Nextcloud: `git clone https://github.com/nextcloud/viewer.git`
-2. 👩‍💻 In the folder of the app, run the command `npm ci && npm run dev` to install dependencies and build the Javascript.
+2. 👩‍💻 In the folder of the files_pdfviewer app, run the command `npm ci && npm run dev` to install dependencies and build the Javascript.
-3. ✅ Enable the app through the app management of your Nextcloud
+3. ✅ Enable the app through the app management of your Nextcloud (viewer should be enabled by default)
 4. 🎉 Partytime!
 Help fix [some issues](https://github.com/nextcloud/files_pdfviewer/issues) and [review pull requests](https://github.com/nextcloud/files_pdfviewer/pulls) 👍